JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8019 days**.

-And here is a just a random fact -  **The greatest mountain range is the Mid-Ocean Ridge, extending 64,374 km from the Arctic Ocean to the Atlantic Ocean**.
+And here is a just a random fact -  **More people are killed by donkeys annually than are killed in plane crashes**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)